Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Lipschitz continuity of neutral belief

 \subsection{The general case of variable dimension}

 Motivated by \cite{salas2023existence}, we aim to study the variation of dimensionality of $S(x)$ by approximating it by inner and outer ``rectangles''.
-That is, we look at the existence of set-valued maps $T_0,T_1,R_0,R_1:X\tto \R^m$ such that

-and the additional property that $T_1$ and $T_2$ have constant affine dimension while $R_0$ and $R_1$ control the variation of dimension.
+That is, we look at the existence of set-valued maps $T_0,T_1,R_0,R_1:X\tto \R^m$ such that \( T_0(x) + R_0(x) \subset S(x) \subset T_1(x) + R_1(x), \) and the additional property that $T_1$ and $T_2$ have constant affine dimension while $R_0$ and $R_1$ control the variation of dimension.
 In \cite{salas2023existence}, continuity of the neutral belief is deduced as a consequence of rectangular continuity: that is, continuity of $T_0$ and $T_1$, and a balancing relation of the volumes of $R_0$ and $R_1$.
-However, Example~\ref{ex:lip svm nonlip belief} shows that this is not enough for Lipschitzianity.
+However, Example~\ref{ex:lip svm nonlip belief} shows that this is not enough for Lipschitz continuity.
 By reinforcing the hypotheses on the maps $T_0, T_1,R_0$ and $R_1$, we deduce the following theorem.

 \begin{theorem} Let $S:X\tto Y$ be a set valued map with $S(x)$ nonempty convex and compact for each $x\in X$.
 Assume that there exists a constant $L>0$ such that for all $\bar{x}\in X$ there exists $\delta>0$ and set-valued maps $T_0,T_1:X\tto Y$ and $R_0,R_1:X\tto \R^m$ have nonempty convex and compact values such that \begin{enumerate} \item[(i)] For every $x\in B(\bar{x},\delta)$,